Georgina García Pérez: 2018

 Georgina started the season in the $60k tournament of Andrézieux, France, where she won the most important title of her career so far, defeating in the final former top 100, Arantxa Rus, by a score of 6–2, 6–0.
 The week after that title, García was summoned by the new captain Anabel Medina for the first time in her career to play a tie in Fed Cup.
 It would be against Italy on February 10 and 11, where she played the doubles match, winning against the Italian pair with María José Martínez Sánchez.

 After overcoming the previous phase in the WTA Tour event in Budapest, going up two matches against Naomi Broady and the vetaranissimo, ex-top 10 Patty Schnyder, García played her first final table of a WTA-level tournament where she fell to Aleksandra Krunić in two sets.
 In the second match of qualifying, Georgina produced a serve of 220 km/h, which is the fastest service in the history of women's tennis, however, has yet to be verified by the WTA.
 In the same tournament, in the modality of doubles, García managed to win her first WTA title with her partner, the local player Fanny Stollár.
 They won in a tough match, with a comeback included, in the super-tiebreak at number one of the draw, the pair formed by Johanna Larsson and Kirsten Flipkens.

 In May, she returned to play another final with Fanny Stollár, falling in the final of the Rabat WTA tournament against Anna Blinkova and Raluca Olaru.

 After the good start of the season, Georgina received a wildcard to play for the first time in the main draw of the Madrid Open.
 She lost her first-round match to Donna Vekić, in two straight sets.

 In June, she managed to overcome the previous phase of French Open and achieved her first victory in a Grand Slam tournament by defeating Dalila Jakupović.
 This victory led her to contest the second round against the favorite No. 2 and winner this year of the Australian Open, Caroline Wozniacki.

 In July, García could not play the singles preview at Wimbledon for very few, but she did it in the doubles along with her Hungarian partner Fanny Stollár.
 They achieved the first victory in a final table of a Grand Slam doubles competition, defeating Mandy Minella and Anastasija Sevastova.
 However, they would lose in the second round to the eventual finalists, Nicole Melichar and Květa Peschke.

-In August, she made her first appearance at the US Open; she reached the final round in the qualifying stage but could not overcome Marie Bouzková.
+In August, she made her first appearance at the US Open, and reached the final qualifying round but could not overcome Marie Bouzková.